thapaBurg/thapaday02/content/pages/index.md

       - title: Useful Tips
         subtitle: For students in USA
         text: >
-          When you reach USA, you will have many questions such as:  How to open a Bank account, get drivers license,  SIM card, pay taxes and more
+          When you arrive in the USA, you will have many questions such as: how to open a bank account, get a driver's license, obtain a SIM card, pay taxes, and more.
         image:
           url: /images/Helpful Tips.jpg
           altText: Featured icon three